A Thermodynamically Consistent High-Order Framework for Staggered Lagrangian Hydrodynamics: Momentum conservation law

-We now provide some remarks on the selection of the Gauss quadrature rule.
-In contrast to the discretization of the mass conservation law, the use of higher-order Gauss quadrature rules has no effect on the computed result or the numerical robustness.
-Since the Jacobian determinant in equation~\eqref{eq:discrete_rhs_momentum_conservation} is negligible, the expression $\det J(\gv{\xi}_q) \nabla N_j$ is considered as a whole.
-The pressure variables are defined at the $m^2$ Gauss quadrature points to simplify calculations.
-Employing a higher-order quadrature rule necessitates an interpolation procedure and increased computational costs, yet provides no gain in precision.
+We now provide a brief remark on the selection of the Gauss quadrature rule.
+In contrast to the discretization of the mass conservation law, the use of higher-order Gauss quadrature rules here has no effect on the computed result or numerical robustness.
+Because the standalone Jacobian determinant in Equation~\eqref{eq:discrete_rhs_momentum_conservation} is negligible on its own, the grouped expression $\det J(\gv{\xi}_q) \nabla N_j$ is evaluated as a whole.
+The pressure variables are defined exactly at the $m^2$ Gauss quadrature points to simplify calculations.
+Employing a higher-order quadrature rule would unnecessarily necessitate an interpolation procedure and inflate computational costs without providing any gain in formal precision.

-Consider the term $\det J(\gv{\xi}_q) \nabla N_j$ as a whole also beneficial to reduce the computational cost.
-For two dimensional situation, the gradient of shape function $\nabla N_j$ is calculated by following equation,
+Evaluating the grouped term $\det J(\gv{\xi}_q) \nabla N_j$ as a combined entity is also highly beneficial for reducing computational overhead.
+In the two-dimensional case, the gradient of the shape function $\nabla N_j$ is calculated by the following equation:

 where the Jacobian matrix is